 Jaw muscles (bruxism)

-Excessive sweating (armpits/hands)
+Excessive sweating (underarms/hands)

 What results can you expect from Botox?

-Commonly reported effects:
+Commonly reported effects include:

 softening of expression lines